bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ### `is*` utility methods

 The example above shows how data can be discriminated based on the `$type` property.
 The SDK provides utility methods to perform this kind of discrimination.
 These methods are named `is*` and are generated from the lexicons.
-For example, the `app.bsky.embed.images` lexicon used to generate the following `isMain` utility method:
+For example, the `app.bsky.embed.images` Lexicon used to generate the following `isMain` utility method:

 ```typescript
 export interface Main {